Data Integration, Systems & Quality (DISQ)

 • Funder: Health Resources and Services Administration (HRSA) HIV/AIDS Bureau (HAB).

-• Partners: The project is led by CAI and includes partnerships with Mission Analytics Group, Abt Associates Inc., and Deborah J. Isenberg (consultant).
+• Partners: The project is led by CAI and includes partnerships with Mission Analytics Group, and Deborah J. Isenberg (consultant).

 Leadership and contact